 - South Africa: 13 cases, in KwaZulu-Natal, Gauteng, and Western Cape provinces.

 - Democratic Republic of Congo: 1 case in Kinshasa

 - Nigeria: 1 case in Lagos State; 1 case in Ogun State

 - Togo: 1 case in Lome

 Background and Analysis

-Health authorities expect imported cases of the disease as surveillance continues globally.
-Additional countries and territories may be added.
+Additional cases and locations may be added to this list at any time as disease surveillance and testing continues.
 Older individuals, infants, and those with chronic illness are more susceptible to infection and are at increased risk for severe complications.
-Human-to-human transmission is occurring, though it remains unclear how easily the virus spreads between people.
+Human-to-human transmission can occur, though it remains unclear how easily the virus spreads between people.

 Emphasize basic health precautions, especially frequent handwashing with soap and water, or an alcohol-based hand sanitizer if soap and water are unavailable.
 Practice good coughing/sneezing etiquette (i.e., covering coughs and sneezes with a disposable tissue, maintaining distance from others, and washing hands).
 There is no evidence that the influenza vaccine, antibiotics, or antiviral medications will prevent this disease, highlighting the importance of diligent basic health precautions.